robinbb/blog/src/hugo/content/blog/engagement-for-software-teams.md

 tags:
 - leadership
 - engagement
+- primer

 ---

-Engagement is the emotional commitment of an employee to the company; it predicts productivity.
+Engagement is the emotional commitment of an employee to the company;
+engagement predicts productivity.

-This article introduces the concept of employee engagement for new managers of software teams.
+This is a primer on the concept of employee engagement for new managers of software teams.

 <!--more-->